djradon/public-notes/blogs.the-old-man-in-the-cave.2024-10-16-whats-the-best-semantic-web-authoring-tool.md

   - a revision history or per-object undo mechanism
   - wizards and other user-experience affordances for common workflows like setting up projects, commiting changes, and publishing datasets

+A lot of tools interface with RDF data via [[prdct.sparql]], so require backing from a compliant [[triple store|c.software.database.graph.rdf]].
+I'm envisioning using git to store RDF data, so for that use case, an authoring tool has to work with text files.
 Ideally, I’d want a stand-alone application that you can run disconnected on a laptop.
 (Local-first forever!)

 There must be some good options, right?

 ### Fluent Editor

 The only stand-alone alternative to Protégé and Composer that I could find was [[prdct.fluent-editor]].
-It’s quirky, doesn’t have direct source editing, and hasn’t been updated since 2015.
-I love the idea of using Controlled English for modeling knowledge, but LLMs are poised to do that in any language, controlled or not.
+It’s quirky, doesn’t have direct source editing that I could find, and hasn’t been updated since 2015.
+I love the idea of using Controlled English for knowledge modeling, but LLMs are poised to do that in any language, controlled or not.

 Fluent Editor was definitely ahead of its time, but I'd be suprised to hear of anyone using it in 2024.

-### Reddit To the Rescue?
+## Reddit To the Rescue?

 While researching this article, I stumbled on a recent “[[reddit post entitled Best Ontology Development Environment Tool?|ar.reddit.semanticweb.best_ontology_development_environment_tool]]”. [[user.daniel-bakas]] of [[ar.best-rdf-triplestore-graph-database]] fame mentioned he's looking for tools suitable for “high-impact big scale projects.”
 But whatever the scope, his considerations are largely the same as mine.